Luna command-line tool documentation

 excl "Arousal resulting from respiratory effort|Arousal (ARO RES)","Arousal|Arousal ()","ASDA arousal|Arousal (ASDA)","Limb movement - left|Limb Movement (Left)","Periodic leg movement - left|PLM (Left)","Respiratory artifact|Respiratory artifact","Respiratory effort related arousal|RERA","Spontaneous arousal|Arousal (ARO SPONT)","Unscored|9","Unsure|Unsure"

-In this example, we define an alias (EEG
+In the above example, we define an alias (EEG

 ) which is